What You Can Learn From a Bad Boss

-With the boss playing such a pivotal role in the workplace, it is easy to see how a bad boss can have an extremely negative impact within their organization, causing high rates of employee turnover and forcing some workers to take a leave from work due to stress.
+With a boss playing such a pivotal role in the workplace, it is easy to see how bad bosses can have extremely negative impacts within their organization, causing high rates of employee turnover and forcing some workers to take a leave from work due to stress.

 Take these lessons to heart and be a better boss when your turn comes around.
 Even if you never become a manager, you can learn a great deal about relationships and how to handle stressful situations.

-A bad boss isn’t going to take the time to provide help or direction, and they certainly won’t bother to be generous in giving praise and encouragement to the workers that they are tasked with supervising.
-This can actually help you to become self-motivated, fostering a sense of being accountable to yourself for your successes and failures.
+A bad boss isn’t going to take the time to provide help or direction, and they certainly won’t bother to be generous in giving praise and encouragement to the workers they are tasked with supervising.
+This can actually help you to develop your self-motivation, fostering a sense of accountability to yourself for your successes and failures.
 You won’t be looking to outside sources for validation.

 Difficult managers force you to be clear, concise, and willing to negotiate.
 They often lack patience, so you have to be able to make your point quickly.
-You will also become sensitive to your manager’s body language, which can be a great nonverbal indicator of how they are reacting to your ideas.
+You must also learn how to read your manager’s body language, which can be a great nonverbal indicator of how they are reacting to your ideas.

 While having a bad boss isn’t the ideal situation, you can make the most of it if you are not ready to quit and move on to another organization.
 Take what you can from the experience, make a note of things that are not working for the bad boss, and use the experience to improve your own management skills.